RodneyShag/Spark/readme.md

     - [Datasets](#datasets)
 - [References](#references)

-# Intended Learning Strategy

-This repo is a concise summary and replacement of the Spark tutorials by IntelliPath and Coursera.
+This repo is a concise summary and _replacement_ of the tutorials by IntelliPath and Coursera.
+Using the hyperlinks below is optional.

-Read this repo linearly from top to bottom.
-Although this repo provides hyperlinks to other tutorials, you do not need to click through the hyperlinks to learn Spark.
-They're provided just in case you need more information about a topic.

 # [Tutorial from IntelliPath](https://www.youtube.com/watch?v=GFC2gOL1p9k)